Guardsquare/LibEBC/README.md

 `ebcutil` is a stand-alone command line tool for extracting embedded bitcode.

 Information about the binary is printed as well as  metadata that is stored together with the bitcode files.
-For universal MachO binaries this includes linker flags and used dylibs.
+For universal Mach-O binaries this includes linker flags and used dylibs.
 Objects not created by Apple LLVM contain only the command line options passed to the clang frontend.